SuperPauly/JSON-RAG-AST-Generator/readme.md

 ## Features

 - Extract AST definitions from Python files.
+- View & manipulate AST as a Dict
+- Reconstruct the manipulated Dict into .py file.
 - Save AST definitions as JSON.
 - Rebuild Python source code from AST definitions or JSON representations.
 - Execute reconstructed Python code dynamically.